buildtimetrend/python-lib/README.md

 Follow these steps to enable using Keen.io :

 1. [Create a Keen.io account](https://keen.io/signup), if you haven't already done so.
-2. [Create a project](https://keen.io/add-project) in you keen.io account.
+2. [Create a project](https://keen.io/add-project) in your Keen.io account.
 3. Look up the `project ID`, `Write Key` and `Master key` and assign them to environment variables :
 - `export KEEN_PROJECT_ID=<Project ID>`
 - `export KEEN_WRITE_KEY=<Write Key>`